 The cast all give fine performances.
 Aidan Gillen first came to attention sporting an American accent as the mayor in tvs The Wire (2002-8) and and subsequent ongoing role in Game of Thrones (2011 ) it is interesting to see him in his natural voice here.
 Timothy Spall is an actor who has been largely typecast in roles that require him to be a weak lump of jelly from tvs Auf Weidersehen, Pet (1983-6) onwards through Secrets and Lies (1996) and the Harry Potter films.
 It is nice to see him here in a role that allows him to do something different where he plays the part of the squire of the community with a relaxed strength, undercutting the wild talk of resurrection ceremonies with a genially relaxed offhandedness.

 Wake Wood was the second fiction film film for director David Keating.
-He and screenwriter Brendan McCarthy returned to the Irish-set horror film with Cherry Tree (2015).
+He and screenwriter Brendan McCarthy returned with the Irish-set occult horror film Cherry Tree (2015).